Huegoxaga/notes/finance/README.md

 ##### Maturity

-- maturity date of a bond is the date on which the principal is to be repaid once a bond has been issued
+- Maturity date is the date on which the principal is to be repaid once a bond has been issued
 - the term to maturity (tenor) - The time remaining until maturity date
-- Maturity date is the date on which the principal is to be repaid once a bond has been issued
 - terms to maturity can be as short as one day or as long as thirty years or more
   - money market securities bonds has original maturities of one year or less
   - capital market securities has original maturities of more than one year